Picture of The Automotive Tester Team

 16 Best Brake Dust Cleaners for Rims in 2025 (For a Spotless Shine)

-But not all wheel cleaners are created equal.
+However, not all wheel cleaners are created equal.
 Using the wrong formula on your specific rim finish can lead to disastrous results like staining, etching, or stripping the clear coat.
 That’s why we’ve done the hard work for you.
 We’ve analyzed, tested, and reviewed the top products on the market to bring you the definitive guide to the best brake dust cleaner for rims.
 Whether you have delicate aluminum, tough chrome, or sleek black wheels, we have the perfect solution for you.

 ProductOur RatingBest ForTypeLink